jtsylve/yatlib/include/yatlib/README.md

 * `yat::basic_endian_scalar` provides support for reading and writing possibly non-native endian types from/to disk or memory.
 Currently these types do not support arithmetic operations, as misuse of these could cause performance issues.
 * `yat::endian_byte_swapper` can be specialized so that custom types can be supported by `yat::basic_endian_scalar`.
 The default implementation supports all types supported by `yat::byteswap`.

+## filesystem.hpp

+Apple disallows the use of std::filesystem before macOS 10.15 because the library support is compiled into `libc++.so` and is not available on those systems.
+Importing this header instead of `<filesystem>` provides a namespace alias to the [ghc::filesystem](https://github.com/gulrak/filesystem) implementation when std::filesystem support isn't available.

+NOTE: If your project or its dependencies import the `<filesystem>` header elsewhere, this may fail to work properly.

 ## iterator.hpp

 ```cpp